esteban-cz/Quick-Git/README.md

 Big changes, added custom commit message, fixed status bar icon not appearing on load, new extension settings, again fixed timings and made custom logo for Quick Git.

+### 3.0.1

+Added git clone to the Git Actions menu in the status bar, you can customize the directory the repo will clone to and more features coming soon...

 ---

 **Enjoy!**